Published on: 23/08/2023 · Last updated on: 14/01/2026

 Reflect for a moment:

-Careful consideration of the needs and expectations of your students is essential when developing your Moodle space, you do not need to do everything at once however, these can develop over time.
+Careful consideration of student needs and expectations is essential when developing your Moodle space.
+You do not need to do everything at once however, these can develop over time.

 Read the Bath Blend Baseline for more ideas about how to make effective use of your Moodle spaces.